material-motion/material-motion/specifications/runtime/feature_timeline.md

 - `0 <= length <= 1`
 - `0 <= position + length <= 1`

+### Feature: Pre-defined segments

-**Pre-defined segments**: Provide the following set of pre-defined segments.
+Provide the following set of pre-defined segments.

 | name | from | to |
 |:---- |:---- |:-- |